kp4ws/snowpoles/README.md

 ```
 3. Ensure you have **Microsoft Visual C++ Redistributable (vc_redist.x64)** installed (required for PyTorch binaries on Windows).
 This package can be found here: https://aka.ms/vs/16/release/vc_redist.x64.exe

-4. Create `CHRL_data/raw_sites/` directory and drop your unorganized camera folders in there.
-It is okay if the raw images are buried in messy subfolders—the renaming script will automatically find them and flatten the structure.
-Once this directory is created, run `python src/rename_and_date_images.py`.
+4. Create `CHRL_data/raw_sites/` directory and drop your unorganized camera folders in there. **It is okay if the raw images are contained in subfolders, the renaming script will automatically find them and flatten the structure.** Once this directory is created, run `python src/rename_and_date_images.py`.
 Once the images have been processed, they'll be used throughout the rest of the application and the raw images are no longer needed.

 ## Configuration and Settings
 Before running the pipeline on a new dataset, update the `config.toml` file and adjust the camera configuration accordingly: